DigiBP/Boese/README.md

 # Conclusion

 ## Conclusion
 * Case of Applied Psychology: 25min performance test and 35min questionnaire must be filled out AFTER the first admission criteria are fulfilled.
 Therefore, we cannot implement a decision table, because we do not get this data simultaneously with the google forms application.
-This would make the process different for the AP study program than for other study programs
+This would make the process different for the Applied Psychology study program than for other study programs

 * With all the data received in the google forms application, we have all information we need for the two-step admission.
 Therefore, we might not need 3 decision tables and the process might be leaner.